senocular/senocular.github.com/articles/js_implementing_for_loops.md

 This creates a closure inside the loop that the `setTimeout()` will then call at a later time after the loop is complete.

 The only thing that changes in the previous implementations is how `forBody()` is defined.
-With the `setTimeout()` and closure, it would now look like this:
+Now with the `setTimeout()` and closure, it would look like the following:

 ```javascript
 const forBody = () => {